 These beliefs and other reasons are “beyond” mainstream organic.

 Final note: It is very satisfying for us to grow produce which we think excels in vitality.
 While we are better than we used to be we can still improve as it is a process.
 Many customers have said things like, “your avocados taste great!”
 It puts a cherry on top of our goal to grow food that is not only delicious but healthy, nutritious, and abundant!
 We hope when someone searches for “great avocados” they will find us & end up with more than just information, but also great food and friendship.

 We attend the Beverly Hills Farmers’ Market, held every Sunday from 9:00 AM to 1:00 PM at: 9300 Block of Civic Center Drive

 Check out the Beverly Hills Farmers’ Market on Facebook

-Many Avocado varieties are seasonal; Hass avocados can be available year-round.
+Avocado varieties; Hass avocados can be available year-round.
 Other seasonal avocado varieties we grow are Lamb Hass, Pinkerton, Reed, Nabal, Fuerte, Edranol, Walter Hole, Zutano & Bacon.
-There are other unique varieties at our farm which are not yet identified, ”unknown” as we call them, but we know them, they are all delicious!
+Some unique varieties grow at our farm which are not yet identified, “unknown” as we call them, but we know them, they are all delicious!

-Other seasonal varieties: Apples, apricots, berries, cherimoyas, figs, guavas, grapes, kumquats, lemons, limes, passions, peaches, pears, persimmons, plums, pomegranates, quince, rhubarb, tangerines,
+Other seasonal fruis: Apples, apricots, berries, cherimoyas, figs, guavas, grapes, kumquats, lemons, limes, passions, peaches, pears, persimmons, plums, pomegranates, quince, rhubarb, tangerines,

-Bees are kept at the farm, mostly for pollination, but sometimes we extract honey (raw).
-It cannot be certified organic though, because the bees can fly farther than the controlled area of our farm.
+Bees: Good for the farm!
+I keep them mostly for pollination, but sometimes we extract honey (raw).
+It cannot be certified organic because the bees can fly farther than the controlled area of our farm.
 We still try to keep the bees here by planting various but attractive seasonal trees and plants rich in resins, pollen and nectar.

 Sincerely, your hosts,